Breast Reconstruction

 About our services

-When deciding on the most appropriate technique your consultant will take into account your medical details, any need for ongoing breast cancer treatment particularly radiotherapy, and any other personal issues relating to the patient.
+When deciding on the most appropriate technique your consultant will take into account your medical details, any need for ongoing breast cancer treatment particularly radiotherapy, and any relevant personal issues.
+Your surgeon will discuss the pros and cons of each option with you to determine the best choice for you and your lifestyle.

 Nipple reconstruction is usually carried out as a day case at a later date.